 If so, this will affect the overall length of your post.
-In general, longer posts that include visual elements tend to perform better than shorter posts without any visuals.
+In general, longer posts with visual elements tend to perform better than shorter posts without visuals.

 5. Use headlines and subheadings.

 A great way to keep your readers engaged is to use headlines and subheadings throughout your blog post.
-This helps to break up the text and make it easier for readers to skim and find the information they are looking for.
+This helps break up the text and make it easier for readers to skim and find the information they seek.

 6. Use lists.

 Lists are a great way to organize information and make it easier for readers to digest.
-If you find that your blog post is getting too long, consider using a list format to break things up.
+If your blog post is too long, consider using a list format to break things up.

 7. Make it scannable.